RaviTambade/TFLdotNET/Serialization.md

 ```

 ### JSON Serialization

-JSONSerializer class.
-The XmlSerializer serializes an object graph by representing its properties, fields, and values as XML elements and attributes.
+JSON data is a common format these days when passing data between applications.
+When building a .NET application, JSON data format conversion to .NET objects and vice versa is very common.
+Serialization is the process of converting .NET objects, such as strings, into a JSON format, and deserialization is the process of converting JSON data into .NET objects.
+The JsonSerializer serializes an object graph by representing its properties, fields, and values as JSON Object.

 ```